sergio11/vehicle_detection_tracker/README.md

 Effortlessly track and detect vehicles in images and videos using state-of-the-art YOLO object detection and tracking, powered by Ultralytics.
 Boost your computer vision project with the VehicleDetectionTracker, a versatile Python package that simplifies vehicle tracking and detection in a variety of applications. 🚙🚕

 - Detect vehicles in real-time or from pre-recorded videos.
-- Accurately track vehicles' positions, speeds, and directions.
+- Accurately track vehicles' positions.
-- Enjoy flexibility with customizable speed thresholds and color recognition.
+- Brand and color classification.
+The classifiers are based on MobileNet v3 (Alibaba MNN backend).
 - Empower traffic analysis, automated surveillance, and more.
 - Harness the capabilities of YOLO for precise object detection.